-The authors of the lastest MOFA had to compare their tool to the earlier tools GFA and iCluster using simulated data.
+The authors of the lastest method termed MOFA compared their tool to the earlier tools GFA and iCluster using simulated data.

 Presumably, the simulation of data is done in the reverse way from how these methods work.

 In the left plot, the authors showed that MOFA identified the correct number of factors.